bonsaiiV/ChunkAlign/README.md

 # ChunkAlign
-A Datapack to execute functions aligned to chunks.
+A Datapack to align an armor stand to the chunk grid or any custom grid defined by scoreboards.

 ## Description
 Aligns an armor stand with the chunk grid to have the chunk position (0.5, 0.5, 0.5).